-The radiation field is sampled on a hemisphere surrounding the VUT (whole car), the 3D far-field is measured when the VUT is either transmitting or receiving the signal to or from an external source.
+The radiation field is sampled on a hemisphere surrounding the VUT (whole car) in the far field range.
+The 3D far-field is measured when the VUT is either transmitting or receiving the signal to or from an external source.